O-X-L/ansible-webui/docs/source/usage/troubleshooting.rst

 Debugging
 *********

-You can enable the debug mode at the :code:`System - Config` page.
+You can enable the debug mode at the :code:`System - Settings` page.

 If that is not possible you can alternatively set the :code:`AW_DEBUG` environmental variable.